awesomephant/blog/posts/everything-i-know-about-alt-text.md

 - [Tumblr](https://brownandtrans.tumblr.com/post/613978932163772416/how-to-write-alt-text-and-image-descriptions-for) (only in iOS and Android apps)
 - [Squarespace](https://support.squarespace.com/hc/en-us/articles/206542357-Adding-alt-text-to-images)

-If your tool doesn't support alt text, you can work around the problem by adding captions, or describing the image in the main text.
+If your CMS doesn't support alt text, you can work around the problem by adding captions or describing the image in the main text.

 ## Can you automate this?